-The key skills are essay writing, scientific methods and mathematical formulas, critical thinking, problem solving, time management, and communication, while knowledge involves the Common Core subjects: math, language arts, science, and foreign language.
+The essential skills are essay writing, scientific methods, mathematical formulas, critical thinking, problem-solving, time management, and communication.
+At the same time, knowledge involves the Common Core subjects: math, language arts, science, and foreign language.

 Finally, behaviors are habits that are mature, self-motivating, efficient, and effective.
-This is a program for students of all backgrounds, with the goal of reaching higher education in mind.
+This is a program for students of all backgrounds to reach higher education in mind.

-Most of the students aided through this program are first-generation college students, and many come from disadvantaged backgrounds, particularly financially disadvantaged circumstances.
+Most of the students aided through college readiness academic mentoring this program are first-generation college students, and many come from disadvantaged backgrounds, particularly financially disadvantaged circumstances.

 We partner with San Jose State University, the Evergreen/San Jose Community College District, the San Jose Public Library System, and other community allies such as local middle and high schools to provide this program.